 As vice president, she manages a large number of projects and inspires our staff through team building and professional development.
 Clients count on her steady leadership and dogged pursuit of innovative solutions.
 Once she sets a goal, she will make it happen.

 “When there is a challenge that people can’t overcome, they call me to try to solve the problem and create success,” she says.
 “I bring expertise, experience and connections to get the job done.”

-Nanette has a degree in communications from Florida State University and a diverse skillset that includes advocacy, legislative affairs and media relations.
-During her nearly 15 years with Moore, she has managed award-winning campaigns for clients ranging from law enforcement to the medical industry.
+Nanette has a degree in communications from Florida State University and a diverse skillset that includes public affairs, legislative affairs and media relations.
+During her nearly 20 years with Moore, she has managed award-winning campaigns for clients ranging from law enforcement to the medical industry.

 Nanette identified voters who would be receptive to the coalition’s concerns, organized an education campaign, hosted community events and speaking engagements and placed more than three dozen op-eds in publications across Florida.